vinnielo/Note-Taker/README.md

 ## Installation

-To install README generator use: npm i
+To install use: npm i

 ## Usage